kerwinliao/kerwinliao.github.io/index.md

 ### My Hobbies

-Arts: Ukulili, Caligraphy, Cooking
+- `Arts:` Ukulili, Caligraphy, Cooking

-Sports: Tennis, Basketball, Running, Bicycling, Fitness
+- `Sports:` Tennis, Basketball, Running, Bicycling, Fitness

 ### Contact Me

-You can [email](mailto:xiangliao@link.cuhk.edu.cn) me if necessary.
+Do not hesitate to [contact](mailto:xiangliao@link.cuhk.edu.cn) me if you want to share some idea with me or just want to know me more :-)